ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 # See search configuration page, or use the buttons below
 mode = "target"

-# Relative path to a Morsels indexer configuration file from the project directory.
+# Relative path to a InfiSearch indexer configuration file from the project directory.
 # The config file will also automatically be created here if it dosen't exist.
 config = "infi_search.json"
 ```